notlibrary/obsidian-adamantine-pick/README.md

 or vnc window so you fully observe notes decoded remotely locally

-I tested it with neverinstall boxes you can retry it anytime
+I tested it with neverinstall boxes you can retry it anytime If you are running youtube channel you can show this trick to your subscribers "Unboxing adamantine diagram notes" lol anyway it's very hard to acheive truly reusable city screens

 ## How to build plugin